WantClue/nmap-data-extraction/README.md

 - [x] Basic functionallity of extracting data
 - [ ] Setup a Docker compose to simulate a Network with different machines
-- [ ] Add a script to be more user friendly
+- [ ] Add a script to be more user friendly (will add in functions to select ranges and more)

 # You like my Work?
 Support me!